Wingblast/Gamechanger-Thirdperson/README.md

 # GameChanger-Thirdperson
-An immersive third-person mod for Garry's Mod which which introduces a new control scheme
+GameChanger is an immersive third-person mod for Garry's Mod which which introduces a new control scheme.
+Custom animations are planned.